mahoneyz/P6_Feed-Reader-Testing/README.md

 Go to my githubpage(http://mahoneyz.github.io/P6_Feed-Reader-Testing/)

-Click on hamburger menu icon to unhide then click again hide menu Select/click a menu option to change the feed information
+Click on 3 bar menu icon on the upper left to unhide then click again hide menu Select/click a menu option to change the feed information.

 ###Tests Conducted are